LucasDelfino92/morrowindsharp/modlist.md

     - **00 Core**
     - **01 MWSE Version**
 - [**Less Fat Adamantium Shortsword**](https://www.nexusmods.com/morrowind/mods/46488) by Leyawynn: makes the Adamantium Shortsword look less stupid.
-- [**Luminous Atronachs**](https://www.nexusmods.com/morrowind/mods/42613?) by PeterBitt: adds glow maps to all three Atronachs in Morrowind so that they glow in the dark.
 - [**Melchior's Magnificent Manuscripts**](https://www.nexusmods.com/morrowind/mods/45626?) by Melchior Dahrk: replaces the book meshes and scrolls.
 Also adds new scroll textures.
   - MO2 will install the mod as a BAIN package.
 Tick **00 Core** and click **OK**.
 - [**Melchior's Mudcrab Merchant**](http://download.fliggerty.com/download-132-724) by Melchior Dahrk: model and texture replacer for the Mudcrab Merchant, making him stand out against the other mudcrabs in a classy way.